bentlema/puppet-tutorial-pe/tutorial/07-Config-Hiera.md

 ---

+### What is Hiera? ###

+Hiera is a database that you can query in your Puppet code.
+Hiera stores data in YAML or JSON formatted flat text files.
+We refer to the data as **Hiera Data** and Hiera allows us to store data in a hierarchical fashion such that a query can return different results depending on the value of system facts or other puppet variables.

-Why is Hiera useful, and why do we want to use it?
+### Why is Hiera useful, and why do we want to use it? ###

+The two key reasons we like to use Hiera are:

+  - Node Classification (Potentially much nicer than using **node** definitions in the site.pp)
+  - Module Portability (Keeping site/company-specific data separate from the actual code)

 Hiera, though not technically an [External Node Classifier](https://docs.puppet.com/guides/external_nodes.html) (ENC), can be used like one.
 Not only can you